 There are various reasons why beserver.exe keeps on crashing.
 In some cases, the issue lies in the program itself.
 You may be running an outdated or corrupted Backup Exec 7.x/8.x Server.
 On the other hand, this program can also crash because your anti-virus is interfering with its operations.
 You can try the solutions below to resolve all your beserver.exe-related problems.

 As we’ve mentioned, your third-party anti-virus may be interfering with Backup Exec 7.x/8.x Server.
 So, you should temporarily disable the tool.
 If the issue is gone, then we suggest that you switch to a more reliable security program.
 This way, you can still have the protection you need without worrying about system performance problems.

 Protect PC from Threats with Anti-Malware

 Check your PC for malware your antivirus may miss and get threats safely removed with Auslogics Anti-MalwareDOWNLOAD NOW

 There are many anti-virus apps out there, but Auslogics Anti-Malware is among the few that promise non-disruptive yet comprehensive security.
-This program was created by a certified Microsoft Gold Application Developer.
+This program was created by a certified Microsoft Silver Application Developer.
 So, you can be sure that it will provide reliable protection without interfering with processes and services.
 What’s more, it can work alongside Windows Defender, functioning as an extra layer of security for your PC.